 The elements of art are the basic components of art-marking.
 It is impossible to create a work of art without using at least one of the seven elements of art.
 In order to be successful in art creation, an artist must be able to intelligently use the elements of art.
 Artwork can also be analyzed according to the use of the elements in a work of art.
 When an artwork is analyzed in this manner, it is considered a Formalist approach to art criticism.

-Click on the links below for free art lessons that explore the Elements of art.
+Click on the links below for detailed pages that explore each of the seven elements of art...

 The principles of art generally deal with the way the elements of art are composed within the work of art.
 So, the principles of art typically deal with composition.
 The principles tend to be more fluid than the elements meaning that opinions vary on what the principles really are.
 I suggest that there are eight concrete principles of art, and few others that would be considered art fundamentals.
 The eight principles of art are balance, proportion, unity, harmony, variety, emphasis, rhythm, and movement.
 All of these principles clearly deal with the placement of elements within artwork.